Skip to content ↓

 OAA units are built into our PE curriculum, focusing on being outdoors, team building and linking with other curriculum subjects, such as map work in geography.

-In Year 4, children are introduced to taster sessions in water based activities such as canoeing and rafting at an Outdoor Water Sports Centre.
+In Year 4, children are introduced to taster sessions in water based activities such as canoeing and rafting at Thames Young Mariners, an outdoor water sports centre in Ham.

 Impact - A cohesive learning journey